ExcelFunctions.net Logo

 Chiinv Function Examples

-The spreadsheets below show 5 different examples of the Excel Chiinv function, used to calculate the inverse right-tailed chi-square distribution.
+The spreadsheet below shows 5 examples of the Excel Chiinv function, used to calculate the inverse right-tailed chi-square distribution.

 Formulas: